Fast-forwarding quantum algorithms for linear dissipative differential equations: Introduction

 In this work, we show that quantum algorithms can prepare history states of dissipative ODEs with cost $\Or\left( \log(T) (\log(1/\epsilon))^2 \right)$, exponentially better than previous results, and can prepare final states of dissipative ODEs with cost $\widetilde{\Or}\left( \sqrt{T} (\log(1/\epsilon))^2 \right)$, achieving a quadratic speedup in $T$.
 A natural open question is whether one can achieve an even better time scaling for final state preparation or an $\Omega(\sqrt{T})$ lower bound can be proved.
 Another open question is to generalize our fast-forwarding results to more types of ODEs beyond dissipative ones.
 One possibility might be ODEs with a time-dependent version of Lyapunov stability condition $P(t)A(t) + A(t)^{\dagger}P(t) < 0$ for an invertible time-dependent matrix $P(t)$.
 However, notice that the solution of such an ODE might still grow linearly in the worst case as we may construct a piece-wise constant $A(t)$ by gluing time-independent Lyapunov stable matrices up to their transient growing periods.
 So we expect that it is only possible for fast-forwarding under further decay assumption on $P(t)$ to rule out such growth.

 In our work, we focus on analyzing the linear-system-based approach for ODEs.
 It is interesting to further explore the possibility of fast-forwarding evolution-based approach as well, especially the best linear combination of Hamiltonian simulation (LCHS) algorithm in~\cite{AnChildsLin2023}.
-Since evolution-based approach can achieve lower state preparation cost by avoiding quantum linear system algorithms (see~\cite{AnChildsLin2023} for a detailed discussion), fast-forwarded LCHS, if possible, can be an even better quantum ODE algorithm for final state preparation than those in this work.
-However, it remains unclear whether the dissipative ODEs are still within the fast-forwardable class, as the LCHS approach directly reduces the ODE evolution operator to a set of Hamiltonian simulation problems, of which each does not have dissipation any more.
+We refer interested readers to our follow-up work~\cite{YangOnwuntaAn2025} for quantum dissipative ODE algorithms based on LCHS and the time-marching method~\cite{FangLinTong2022} with fast-forwarded complexity.

+Finally, we would like to remark that all the complexities in this work are query complexities, which are measured by the number of queries to the input model of the matrices (i.e., block-encoding) and the vectors (i.e., state preparation oracle).
+Although query complexities of all the algorithms do not explicitly depend on the dimension of the ODE, how the gate complexities scale in terms of the dimension depends on the efficiency of constructing the block-encoding and the state preparation oracle.
+For certain cases, these oracles can be efficiently constructed with only poly-logarithmic dimension dependence by known block-encoding techniques~\cite{GilyenSuLowEtAl2019,CladerDalzellStamatopoulosEtAl2022,NguyenKianiLloyd2022,camps2023explicit,sunderhauf2023blockencoding} and state preparation techniques~\cite{GroverRudolph2002,ZhangLiYuan2022}, and a further study on more general scenarios would be a practically important direction to fully unlock the power of our quantum dissipative ODE algorithms in a gate-based implementation.